 We double-click the keep metrics value to change that to override metrics, since we want this favorite coordinate system to override default local offset metrics with the new local offsets we have specified.

 Back in the Reproject Component dialog, we press Close to exit without making any changes to the coordinate system.
 We have just added a new choice to our Favorites list.

 We will now apply the new favorite.
 We being by importing the next image in the collection, an image that shows ice coverage during the last Ice Age maximum glaciation.

-We open the image and in the Component pane we see the red Pseudo-Mercator placeholder telling us the image has been imported with no coordinate system assigned.
+We open the image and in the Info pane we see the red Pseudo-Mercator placeholder telling us the image has been imported with no coordinate system assigned.

 We press the coordinate system picker button and choose Assign Initial Coordinate System.

 However, this time we have a new Favorite in the one-click list of choices, the Latitude / Longitude PaleoAtlas 0 to 360 # custom projection we previously defined.
 The name has a # added to it to indicate it overrides metrics with new numbers, the # being a mnemonic for "number".